glemaitre/scikit-cycling/doc/introduction.rst

 cyclist data. `scikit-cycling` allows to:

 * read cycling files;
-* model power profile of cyclist over time;
+* analyze power information from a rider;
 * infer power from heterogeneous source of data.